creme332/creamy-notes/_posts/2022-07-07-criss-cross-multiplication.md

 ## Why use the Criss-Cross algorithm

-✅ Much simpler to implement than the Karatsuba algorithm.
+✅ Much simpler to use with pen and paper than the Karatsuba algorithm and the grade-school algorithm.

 ✅ Can be used for mental calculations.